CRPS DIAGNOSIS & PROGNOSIS

 - Royal College of Physicians (UK) (2012) ‘Complex Regional Pain Syndrome UK Guidelines for Diagnosis, Referral & Management in Primary and Secondary Care,’ Royal College of Physicians.
 May 2012.
 Available from: < https://www.rcplondon.ac.uk/sites/default/files/documents/complex-regional-pain-full-guideline.pdf>

-It seems that there is insufficient evidence in many areas of the condition including CRPS diagnosis and prognosis, that are unknown or understood by the Health profession.
-This is something Burning Nights would like to alter to give help and support to thousands of sufferers of Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy, in the UK and also around the world.
-The Budapest criteria used for the diagnosis of CRPS is a step in the way forward to trying to eventually treat the condition.
+From the research we can see that it appears that there is insufficient evidence in many areas of the condition including CRPS diagnosis and prognosis, that are unknown or understood by the Health profession.
+This is something that as a CRPS charity would like to alter to give help and support to thousands of sufferers of Complex Regional Pain Syndrome / Reflex Sympathetic Dystrophy, in the UK and also around the world.
+The Budapest Criteria used for the diagnosis of CRPS is a step in the way forward to trying to eventually treat the condition.
 However it doesn’t help the prognosis of CRPS for sufferers.